operatorlabs/protocol/README.md

 ## Repository Information

-This repository serves as a resource for developers interested in adding their agents to the registry or building clients.
+This repository serves as a resource for understanding the Operator protocol from an architectural level.

 ## Accessing the Protocol